fdeangelis/the_glass_menagerie/README.md

 ## The Glass Menagerie Project
 Hi everyone!!

-My name is **Federico De Angelis** , I am a student,and this is my first python prject.
+My name is **Federico De Angelis** , I am a student,and this is my first python project.

 This is just an experiment.